bensutherland/simple_pop_stats/README.md

 Will also output a matrix-style table, used in very specific cases (ususally reduced regional baseline analyses).

+Note: use the following function to create a 'Display Order' sorted result file for browsing using the repunit file (do not use for plotting):
+`format_sims_output()` # and select manually your input 100% sims stats text file.
+This will output to your results file folder.

 #### in development ####
 For **realistic fishery scenarios**, first use the following function to make a proportions template, then manually edit the file to the custom proportions:
 ```